junxit/us-congress-code/title-15/chapter-2b/sec-78ee.md

 ## Notes

-### Adjustment of Fee Amount

-For adjustment of certain fee amounts specified in this section, that is not reflected in text, see Adjustment of Transaction Fee Rate notes below.
+1 See Adjustment of Transaction Fee Rate notes below.

 ### Amendments